Amtrak Train Derailed In Washington, Several Injured

 Crowley told the Seattle Times, that “travelers got off the train ‘almost immediately,’ and walked up to a nearby marina, where they were picked up by buses that took them to the Tacoma Amtrak station.”

 The cause of the derailment is not yet clear and is still under investigation.
-There was concern, however, that a fuel leak in the train would contaminate the bay, so the Gig Harbour Police Department sent a patrol boat to help contain the leakage.
+There was concern, however, that a fuel leak in the train would contaminate the bay, so the Gig Harbor Police Department sent a patrol boat to help contain the leakage.

 #GigHarbor PD patrol boat assisting with deploying pollution control booms at train derailment. pic.twitter.com/CoqUqBGUZl